Twotigers2022/Ying-s-631-final-project/README.md

 ## Topic 5:

-table command-I used this command to show a summary of how many men or women won the onlympic gold medals.
+table, histogram, barplots-I used table command to show a summary of how many men or women in total won the Olympic gold medals.
+Histogram and barplots help show the different graphs we can use in R studio.

 # Conclusion

-This final project helps me review some of the knowleges or commands we learned in class and assignments, such as R markdown, Tidyservice, probability, barplots, mosiacplot, etc. I think this is a good way to put what we learned into practices.
+This final project really helps me review some of the knowledge and skills we covered in class, such as R markdown, Tidy service, probability calculations, barplots, etc. I think this is a good way to put what we learned into practices.I also learned how to add colors to my graphs by reviewing other peers’ projects.
+I learned a lot from the final project feedback section as well, everyone’s project is unique and covered different aspects of what we learned during this semester.
+I do face some challenges, for example, I haven’t figured out how to add colors to my barplot graphs, but overall, this is a great learning experience for me.